hritik7080/Weather-Prediction-Time-Series-Forecasting/README.md

 - Get your kaggle.json file from their.
 - Paste the kaggle username and key in the first code block.
 - Open the notebook on Google Colab and execute all the blocks.
-- Do not worry about the dataset it directly import the dataset from Kaggle.
+- Don't worry about the dataset, it directly imports the dataset from Kaggle.